ntdbouque/Image2Speech/README.md

 ## Contributing
 Contributions are welcome!
 Please follow these steps:
 1. Fork the repository.
-2. Create a new branch:
-    ```bash
-    git checkout -b feature-name
-    ```
-3. Commit your changes and push to your fork.
+2. Commit your changes and push to your fork.
-4. Open a pull request.
+3. Open a pull request.

 ## License
 This project is licensed under the [MIT License](LICENSE).

 ## Contact
 For questions or feedback, please contact us at support@example.com.

+## Conda Version: 23.9.0
+## OpenAI Version: 1.66.3
+## Transformers Version: 4.49.0